-The ultimate almond flour chocolate cake that’s incredibly moist, light and best of all — easy to make at home in just 45 minutes!
-Sifted unsweetened dutch-processed cocoa powder is the key to this gluten-free cake’s incredible chocolate-y flavor.
-Plus, I share helpful tips for achieving an airy, fluffy cake!
+If you haven’t experience the delectable joy of a chocolate cake made with almond flour, let’s change that immediately.
+It’s moist, light and best of all — easy to make at home in just 45 minutes!
+Sifted unsweetened dutch-processed cocoa powder is the key to this gluten-free cake’s incredible chocolate-y flavor and airy, fluffy texture.
+Say goodbye to dense chocolate almond cake layers forever!

-This gluten-free chocolate cake made with almond flour has quickly grown into the most highly requested of all my gluten-free cake recipes.
+This easy chocolate cake made with almond flour has quickly grown into the most highly requested of all my easy homemade gluten-free cake collection.
 I like it because the ingredients are simple and always on hand, while my chocoholic family members appreciates the rich, chocolate flavor.

-While it’s technically a flourless chocolate almond cake because no starches or gluten-free flour blends are used, the crumb is still light and fluffy, just like another favorite, chocolate cake with all-purpose gluten free flour.
+While it’s technically a flourless chocolate almond cake because no starches or gluten-free flour blends are used, the crumb is still light and fluffy.
+The taste and texture is so much like the classic chocolate cake recipe you know and love, many are floored when they hear it’s made with almond flour.

-Since almond flour is a denser grain-free flour, using some easy baking tips help achieve a lighter crumb, while still maintaining moistness.
+How do we get it’s signature light crumb?
+Since almond flour is a denser grain-free flour, I use some signature baking tips to aerate the texture, while still keeping it moist.
 First of all, for best results use blanched almond flour rather than almond meal.
-Homemade almond flour can be made easily and affordably made in minutes, or pick up a bag at your local supermarket.

-Next, when making flourless chocolate cake, the cocoa powder makes or breaks the flavor.
+Next, when making flourless cakes, the cocoa powder makes or breaks the flavor.
 Using dutch-processed cocoa powder, rather than natural unsweetened cocoa powder, gives a nice robust chocolate flavor without adding bitterness.

 Lastly, sifting the almond flour together with the cocoa powder also lightens the crumb.
 Almond flour may clump and compact during storage, so it’s best to sift it first before adding to cake batter.

 The beauty of the this cake is the simple list of ingredients.
-The only speciality item required is almond flour, you can make at home, buy in bulk and freeze, or pick up a bag at your local supermarket in the health food section.
+The only speciality item required is almond flour, you can make at home, buy in bulk and freeze, or pick up a bag at your local supermarket.

-- Almond Flour – For a lighter texture, I recommend using sifted blanched almond flour, not almond meal for light, fluffy results similar to almond flour carrot cake.
+- Almond Flour – For a lighter texture, I recommend using sifted blanched almond flour, not almond meal.
 However, if you prefer a dense cake, similar to flourless cake, you may use almond meal or ground almonds.

-- Sugar – I experimented using less sugar, which certainly can be done if you prefer a richer, darker taste.
-I have not tried this recipe with a sugar-free sweetener for a low carb cake.
+- Sugar – I experimented using less sugar, which certainly can be done if you prefer a darker taste.
+I have not tried this recipe with a sugar-free sweetener.
 However, I believe coconut sugar would also work.

 - Butter – I prefer the flavor of butter, but for a dairy-free cake melted coconut oil may also be used.